TiagoOlivoto/metan/cran-comments.md

 # Release summary
-This is a minor release (v1.7.0) that includes new functions and improves the usability of `mgidi()` function.
+This is a path release (v1.7.1) that includes minor improvements.
 Please, see the `news.md` file for more details.

 # Test environments
 - local OS X install, R 4.0.0